feathery-org/feathery-react/README.md

    Default: `null`
 3. `async`\
    Type: `boolean`\
-   If `true`, the children of `<Feathery>` will be rendered even if user settings are not yet available.
-In this case, user settings returned by the hook will be `null`.
-When `async` is `false`, `fallback` is ignored and rendering only happens once user settings become available.\
+   If `true`, `fallback` is ignored and the children of `<Feathery>` will be rendered even if user settings are not yet available.
+In this case, user settings returned by the hook will be `null`.\
    Default: `false`

 **Usage**